Drama (Musical Theatre)

-Explore your passion for musical theatre in a dynamic, creative and collaborative setting.
+Explore your passion for musical theatre in a dynamic, creative and collaborative World Heritage setting.

-and #10 in the UK for Satisfaction with Course in Drama, Dance and Cinematics (Complete University Guide 2025)
+for Satisfaction with Course in Drama, Dance and Cinematics (Complete University Guide 2026)

 BA (Hons) Drama (Musical Theatre) is designed for people who are passionate about musical theatre and who want to deepen and extend their understanding of how it works and the professional opportunities within this field.
-As a student on this course, you will grow as a musical theatre performer, interpreter and creator while also building communication, critical thinking, collaboration and leadership skills that will enable you to operate confidently in a wide range of professional contexts.
+As a student on this course, you'll grow as a musical theatre performer, interpreter and creator.

 What you'll learn